 What is the way? — the way in which all things must go?

 I am reminded by these teachings to consider my life’s path and see it for what it is; and to appreciate uncertainty; and surrender to process; and to relish in the subtle flowing movement of the cycle of life and death of which I am a part; and to take time in all ways; and be reassured in some eternal faith.

 If we are to take the Buddhist and Daoist notion at face value that emptiness is form and form is emptiness, then what really is?
 That which is must be both and neither of these things.
-Spontaneously through the Eastern mystical lifeway we enter a world which is neither here nor there, but somewhere in between.
+Spontaneously through the Eastern mystical mode of thought we enter a world which is neither here nor there, but somewhere in between.
 A world which is phenomoenologically the projection of some kind of paradox.
-Yet, we are here – now – and the actual, contemporary understanding of our world in mathematical and physical terms dictates that the light with which this projection is made is infinitely self-similar – isotropic in every way.
+Yet, we are here – now – and the actual, contemporary understanding of our world in mathematical and physical terms dictates that the light with which this projection is made must be infinitely self-similar and isotropic in every way.

 We’ve been peering behind this veil in different ways since the dawn of human cognition (whatever that means), and with particular mathematical abstraction since Max Planck discovered his “ultraviolet catastrophe” in 1894, and the entire time the world reveals itself for what it truly is – one.
 It just can’t show us on it’s own terms, of necessity.